iourivolkov/iourivolkov/README.md

 My name is [Iouri](https://www.linkedin.com/in/iourivolkov/), and I am a Full-Stack web developer based in 🇨🇦 Toronto.

-I have a passion for introducing new users to blockchain tech, crafting intuituve user experiences in Figma, and exploring the city through [photography](https://500px.com/p/ayureeeee?view=photos).
+I have a passion for introducing new users to blockchain tech and crypto, crafting intuituve user experiences in Figma, and exploring the city through [photography](https://500px.com/p/ayureeeee?view=photos).

+Having recently graduated from Lighthouse Labs' Full Stack Development bootcamp, I am looking to hone my skills and gain experience in Full Stack development and building DApps using Solidity and Rust.

+Currrently, I (along with friends from bootcamp) am developing an NFT collection and community to be launched on Ethereum in Q2 of 2022.

 <br/>